Stop Law Firms From Sending Threatening Demand Letters

 A Department of Justice (DOJ) investigation spurred on by advocacy groups and litigation can be just around the corner for your website.
 It’s also a very lucrative business for plaintiffs’ attorneys who want to line their pockets, so it’s important for financial institutions to take proactive steps now to move their websites towards ADA Compliance to save themselves the cost of pricey litigation.

-ADA non-compliance can be a very serious matter, and if unaddressed—can expose your financial institution not only to high costs but also to bad publicity.
-All that it takes is one frustrated website user partnering with a disability rights advocacy group or an amenable attorney to bring a case against your institution.
+Banks that do not have ADA compliant websites can face serious issues, and if unaddressed—can expose your financial institution not only to high costs but also to bad publicity.
+All that it takes is one frustrated user of your bank’s website partnering with a disability rights advocacy group or an amenable attorney to bring a case against your institution.
 What’s more, there’s no geographic restriction with the Internet.
-A plaintiff using your website in another state could file a lawsuit in that jurisdiction, which would be even more costly for you to defend.
+A plaintiff using your bank’s website in another state could file a lawsuit in that jurisdiction, which would be even more costly for you to defend.

 In the near future, it’s predicted that we will see a sharp rise in cyber accessibility claims with lawsuits against banks and credit unions.

 Since 2000 when Bank of America agreed to improve its user experience for visually impaired people as part of a settlement, other accessibility claims have been settled by Fleet Bank, Washington Mutual, Sovereign Bank, First Union, Bank One, HSBC and credit reporting agencies Experian, Equifax and TransUnion.
 The National Association for the Deaf and the National Federation for the Blind (NFB) have a few recent victories as well, mostly against giant firms like Hilton Worldwide, Schwab, Netflix, and Target, who have all settled when judges rejected assertions that their websites were beyond the reach of the ADA.